Welcome to Journey Jottings ~

 This blog offers tips and tricks for

-- utilizing some of my many ideas for taking traveller’s reminiscing to new horizons, wherever you care to roam across the globe.
+- by using my ideas I’ll take your reminiscing to new horizons, wherever you care to roam across the globe.

 Hello ~ I’m Linda Fairbairn

 and here are My 3 best kept travel secrets.

 If you love holiday travel (which is why you’re here – right?!) there’s also:

 - Inspiration for where to travel next –

 My love of outback Australia features in many posts – I love the expansiveness of landscape… its plants and unique animals.